Daniel-Fopelu/IFMAKER-ALUNOS/README.md

 ## 📄 Licença

-Este projeto está sob a licença [inserir licença, ex: MIT].
+Este projeto está sob a licença MIT.

 ---